 Around the Table Training Program

-This implementer program will launch in summer 2019.
+This implementer program will launch early 2020.